What is Servoing?

 - Feedback Elements (H) — Typically, these are measurements or sensors as they convert the Controlled Output into the Primary Feedback Signal.
 In many setups they can be ignored.
-If we assume that the car speed is the same as the measured car speed from the speedometer, then this block can be removed from the diagram above and the Controlled Output is the as the Primary Feedback Signal.
+If we assume that the car speed is the same as the measured car speed from the speedometer, then this block can be removed from the diagram above and the Controlled Output works as the Primary Feedback Signal.

 - Disturbance (n) — These are (generally unknown) challenges to maintaining the Controlled Output at its desired value.
 In the cruise control example, they would include the wind speed and direction, the road incline and anything else that could affect the speed of the car.
-In the absence of any disturbances there would rarely be a need for a servo system.
+In the absence of any disturbances, there would rarely be a need for a servo system.

 Using these new terms, we can rewrite the cruise control diagram into a more general formalism.
 Now let’s make one important assumption: that this system is linear.
 While in general the Loop Filter (GLF) could be an arbitrary function e, the input error signal, we will assuming that the Loop Filter output is proportional to the error input:.
 We will make this assumption about every element inside the feedback loop.

-Is the Servo Doing Good?
+Is the Servo Doing Well?

 Now that we have a formalism for describing a servo, it is time to define a metric for how well the servo is doing.
 Let’s say we want our car to maintain a constant speed of r=65 MPH.
 If we disengage the servo (disconnect u or the gas throttle adjust in the diagrams), let’s say the car speeds along at c0=64 MPH (doesn’t matter why — car is going downhill, gas pedal is stuck, etc).
 In this case, our error (e) is 1 MPH.
 Now we engage the servo, what does our speed go to?
 Ideally 65 MPH, but let’s see.
 For the sake of simplicity, let’s assuming the H=1 and that b=c.
 This really means that we are accurately measuring the actual car speed.
 Using our assumption of linear response, we can write a simple equation to relate each block’s input and output: